PhilStedman/Crisp_Takehome/README.md

 quantity = Qty
 ```

 The above configuration specifies that the order_id can be found in the "Order ID" column, the year can be found in the "YYYY" column, etc...
-The contents of the configuration file are case-sensitive, if any one of the above keys cannot be found, then the program will default to a pre-defined default value.
+The contents of the configuration file are case-sensitive, if any one of the above keys cannot be found, then the program will default to a pre-defined value.
 The default values are listed below:

 ```
 order_id = "Order Number"